ONEARMY/community-platform/packages/documentation/docs/Backend Development/emulator-seed-data.md

 However, this may not work if using wsl2, see troubleshooting issue in [Running Emulators](./running-emulators)
 :::caution

+If rolling back seed data versions keep in mind that the platform still stores data in the indexeddb cache, so that might need clearing to see just the rolled back data.

 **Generate a backup**
 The first step in export is to generate a new backup of the production site and populating to the `functions/data/emulated` folder.
 Steps to create and export a manual backup are describe in [Manual Backups](../Server%20Maintenance/manual-backups.md)

 **Test locally**
 This data should be shown the next time the emulators are restarted.
-Check that data appears as expected when running the platform locally, e.g. via `npm run start:emulated`
+Check that data appears as expected when running the platform locally, e.g. via `yarn start:emulated`

 **Clean data**
 The default export will contain data for all users as well as various bits or archived or legacy content.
 There is a dev script currently set up to clean the data and produce a more minimal working set.
 It also handles creation of the demo users for local development, and can be called by sending a `POST` request to the api endpoint